-When Next Step first started as program within Frontier Housing in 2010, the U.S. was still facing one of the worst economic periods in American history.
+When the Next Step Network first started as program within Frontier Housing in 2010, the U.S. was still facing one of the worst economic periods in American history.
 As the housing bubble burst, millions of homes went into foreclosure, and families across the country were faced with a new reality.

 Although as whole the U.S. economy has measurably improved in the intervening years, many hardworking families still confront a bleak housing outlook.
 The national homeownership rate is under 64 percent, its lowest point in decades.
 First-time homebuyers are being priced out of the single-family market, and the cost of rental housing is skyrocketing – an issue impacting both urban and rural communities.